ibexa/documentation-developer/docs/pim/pim_configuration.md

 Under `options.product_type_group_identifier` you can define the identifier of the content type Group used for storing products.

-`root_location_remote_id` indicates the remote ID of the Location where products are stored.
+`root_location_remote_id` indicates the remote ID of the location where products are stored.

 ## VAT rates